4989.82.

 (1) Make independent therapeutic decisions.

-guidance for low-risk general wellness products or clinical support software, approved by the United States Food and Drug Administration for that use and is compliant with the federal Health Insurance Portability and Accountability Act of 1996 (Public Law 104-191).
+(2) Directly interact with patients or clients in any form of psychotherapeutic communication, unless the tool or system is approved or cleared by the United States Food and Drug Administration for that use and is compliant with the federal Health Insurance Portability and Accountability Act of 1996 (Public Law 104-191).

 (4) Detect emotions or mental states.

-(5) Assess an individual’s health concerns or symptoms for the purpose of determining the urgency, clinical nature, or appropriate level of the individual’s need for
+(5)Assess an individual’s health concerns or symptoms for the purpose of determining the urgency, clinical nature, or appropriate level of the individual’s need

-psychotherapy services.
+for psychotherapy services.

-(c) If a licensed professional uses artificial intelligence in connection with psychotherapy services or triage or screening and the use has not been selected, provided, directed, or mandated by an employing or contracting entity, the licensed professional shall be responsible for both of the following:
+(c) If a licensed professional uses artificial intelligence in connection with psychotherapy services or triage or screening and the use has not been selected, provided, directed, or mandated by an employing or contracting entity, screening, the licensed professional shall be responsible for both of the following:

 (1) Ensuring the artificial intelligence is deployed in compliance with this chapter.

-(B) Directing the licensed professional to use the artificial intelligence in compliance with this chapter.
+(2) Directing the licensed professional to use the artificial intelligence in compliance with this chapter.

-(2) The licensed professional shall use artificial intelligence in a clinically appropriate manner.
+(2)The licensed professional shall use artificial intelligence in a clinically appropriate manner.